BEST THINGS TO DO IN HAWAII IN THE WINTER

 More Travel Tips

-Hawaii is expensive.
+- Hawaii is expensive.
 Period.
-Part of this is due to the fact that many products are shipped in from the mainland, and part is due to the fact that tourists have little choice but to pay what is charged once they have arrived.
+Part of this is because many products are shipped in from the mainland, and part is since tourists have little choice but to pay what is charged once they have arrived.

 Winter in Hawaii – What to Do and See